Yema94/Yema94/README.md

 - 👋 Hi, I’m @Yeshwanth Manasani
-- 👀 I’m interested in Coding
+- 👀 I’m always interested in Learning
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Coding in Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...